PH-Tools/honeybee_ref/README.md

 <summary><strong>Development:</strong></summary>

 ### Development [Local]:
-Honeybee-REVIVE is free and open-source.
+honeybee-ref is free and open-source.
 We welcome any and all thoughts, opinions, and contributions!
 To get setup for local development:
 1. **Fork** this GitHub repository to your own GitHub account.
 1. **Clone** the new repository-fork onto your own computer.
 ![Screenshot 2024-10-01 at 3 48 51 PM](https://github.com/user-attachments/assets/6b7e0853-4b90-4b05-9344-8ced9ff04de9)